Nagarjuna (actor): Ownerships, endorsements and earnings

-Since 2013, He was a co-owner of the Mumbai Masters of the Indian Badminton League, along with Sunil Gavaskar, and the Mahi Racing Team India, along with MS Dhoni.
+Since 2013, he is a co-owner of the Mumbai Masters of the Indian Badminton League, along with Sunil Gavaskar, and of the Mahi Racing Team India, along with MS Dhoni.
 Nagarjuna currently endorses Kalyan Jewellers in Telangana and Andhra Pradesh.
-He was listed No. 36 and No. 43 in Forbes India's top 100 Celebrities for the years 2012 and 2013 respectively.
+He was listed as No. 36 and No. 43 in Forbes India's top 100 Celebrities for the years 2012 and 2013 respectively.
 He is one of the co-owners of the Indian Super League club Kerala Blasters FC.

 N3 Realty Enterprises

 Nagarjuna is the founding partner of N3 Realty Enterprises, the parent entity for N-Convention center, N-Grill and District N. The later two establishments are now non-existent.
-In 2014, the Greater Hyderabad Municipal Corporation identified that N convention had encroached on litigated premises.
+In 2014, advocate-general K. Ramakrishna Reddy believed that the N Convention is an unauthorised and illegal structure.
 Subsequently, through legal opinions, a correction path of the land was initiated by the local administrators.
+On 24 August 2024, the Hyderabad Disaster Response and Asset Monitoring and Protection (HYDRAA) demolished the N-Convention centre citing encroachment of adjacent lake.
+However, Nagarjuna has clarified in a statement that the land on which N-convention has been built is a Patta Documented land and not even one cent of the land beyond that has been encroached upon.
+In a press conference, former member of the Lok Sabha, Balka Suman said that Nagarjuna's N-Convention center was demolished because Nagarjuna refused to pay a bribe of Rs.
+400 crore as demanded by Chief Minister Revanth Reddy.

-Charity
+Philanthropy

 Nagarjuna, along with his wife Amala, are co-founders of Blue Cross of Hyderabad, recognised by the Animal Welfare Board of India.
 It is a non-government organisation (NGO) in Hyderabad, which works for the welfare of animals.
 Nagarjuna was also involved in welfare programs undertaken by the MAA TV association, and presently serves as the brand ambassador for HIV/AIDS awareness campaigns.
 In 2010, he starred in an HIV/AIDS animated software tutorial created by TeachAids, a nonprofit founded at Stanford University.